roldanbob/roldanbob.github.io/index.md

 ## Post-installation

-You're now ready to configure the server.
-Your Apache2 HTTP server runs under its default configuration.
+For the moment, your Apache2 HTTP server runs under its default configuration.
 After you verify that everything works, you can modify the default port and set ownCloud to open from the root of the web server root URL.

 1. Use a text editor such as nano or vi to create a file named `owncloud.conf` in `/etc/apache2/sites-available/`.
 Use `sudo` permissions when you create the new file.
 Add the following content to the file to set the Alias directive for your ownCloud directory to become the default ownCloud web server root: